Girish1704/Cloud-Native-Application/labguide/gl-migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ### Task 2: Create a Migration Project and migrate data to Azure CosmosDB

-In this task, you will create a Migration project within Azure Database Migration Service, and then migrate the data from MongoDB to Azure Cosmos DB.
-In the later exercises, you will be using the Azure CosmosDB to fetch the data for the products page.
+In this task, you will create a Migration project within Azure Database Migration Service and then migrate the data from MongoDB to Azure Cosmos DB.
+In the later exercises, you will be using the Azure Cosmos DB to fetch the data for the products page.

 1. In the Azure portal search bar, enter **Virtual machines (1)** and select **Virtual machines (2)** from the Services list.